 Instruct PG participants to perform prescribed pulmonary exercises for 40 min, which is composed of six characteristics including the “hu” and “si” sounds in liu zi jue, “pushing up the sky to regulate the triple warmer” and “drawing a bow to shoot a vulture” in ba duan jin, “the crane actions” in wu qin xi, and “cross-armed iron staff” in yi jin jing22.

 NOTE: Evaluate the exercise intensity using the Borg category-ratio 10 (Borg CR-10) and ask participants to maintain a level of dyspnea in the range of 4 to 623.
-In the hospital, the Borg CR-10 and heart rate monitor2 are both used to evaluate exercise intensity.
+In the hospital, the Borg CR-10 and heart rate monitor (Polar team2) are both used to evaluate exercise intensity.

 Instruct PG participants to perform a cool-down exercise for 10 min, mainly focusing on stretching and relaxing the muscles.